LibPdIntegration/LibPdIntegration/README.md

 - **`readsf~`** does not work.
 This is due to a bug in pure data.
 At the time of writing there's a [pull request](https://github.com/pure-data/pure-data/pull/1227) that should fix it; once that's been approved I'll try and get new libpd binaries built (**anyone who can contribute OSX, Linux and/or iOS binaries please let me know!**).

   In the meantime, you can work around the problem by using **`soundfiler`** instead of **`readsf~`**.

-## Future Plans

-- Support for more platforms.
-As libpd itself is provided as a native binary, it needs to be compiled for each platform you plan to deploy to.
-  - Related to this, move to a *fat* macOS libpd library including both intel and ARM binaries.
-It seems apple have seamless intel emulation running under the hood, so this is not an immediate priority, but it will need done at some point.

-- Expand the example project.

-- Gallery of projects using LibPdIntegration?

-## Help Wanted

-As mentioned above, libpd has to be built separately for every platform you want to deploy to.
-As the sole maintainer I (Niall Moody) currently only have access to a Windows machine, and have to rely on contributions from other people in order to support other platforms.

-One thing I would like to do is set up a schedule for updating the repo's libpd binaries to better track libpd/pure data's own release schedules.
-In order to do that though, I'll need other people to step up and maintain the non-Windows platforms.
-This *should* be a straightforward process of just building the latest libpd every 6 months or so.

-If you're interested and available, please [get in touch](https://github.com/LibPdIntegration/LibPdIntegration/issues/20).

 ## Related Projects